JimmyMcGillEsq/python_autotest_course/README.md

 # Python Autotest Course

 ## Homework projects for the course.
-\n

 I'll add my autotests to this repository.
-Now I have
+Now I have tast for 3 modules.